-My coaches have decided that I need to have a schedule that consists of two no-gi grappling classes, two MMA classes (sparring & technique), two S&C sessions, two fitness classes, two mitt sessions with TopNoi (for Muay Thai), and George Hickman (MMA striking), and not to mention the extra practice with teammates.
+My coaches have decided that I need to have a schedule that consists of three grappling (BJJ & wrestling) classes, two MMA classes (sparring & technique), one S&C session, one fitness class, a weekly mitt session with George Hickman (MMA striking), and not to mention the open mat & extra practice with teammates.
 So much to absorb and compute.
 Not to mention the physical toll it is going to take on my body.

 Phase 2 is going to be nuts.

 It has been a shitty week.
 I got a bacterial infection (on Sunday I think) and it turned into tonsilitis so I was out of commission for a couple of days.

 After going to the doctor, I took antibiotics and anti-inflammatory medicine that worked in clearing my infection but had diarrhea for a few days due to the pills.